Who’s eligible to apply?

 If you are unable to attend, but would like to access the corresponding resources on-line instead, please complete your request through this link:

-You will be enrolled on a Bb module on which there are further resources to support the application process, including links to book on optional writing support sessions.
+You will be enrolled on a CANVAS course on which there are further resources to support the application process, including links to book on optional writing support sessions.

 After the initial induction, to proceed with an application, you must